philip-johnson-2/DS5500/README.md

 Event Data

-This data source was structured as a one line per visit dataset, meaning that a single patient may have multiple lines containing data relevant to our analysisn.
+This data source was structured as a one line per visit dataset, meaning that a single patient may have multiple lines containing data relevant to our analysis.
 This data was collapsed down into indicator features which were one hot encoded.
 This included features such as ER visits within the last 12, 6, 3, and 1 months.
 We performed similar tranformation on PCP visits and inpatient admissions.

 Patient Medication Data